Wong Kiew-kit

-Wong Kiew-kit (born 1944) is a grandmaster in the tradition of the mythical Southern Shaolin Monastery in China, which should not be confused with the more commonly known Shaolin Monastery in Henan Province.
-Wong founded the Shaolin Wahnam Institute in 1982 in order to teach Shaolin arts to the public.
-Master Wong practiced and learned within a number of famous lineages which place him as a fourth generation successor of the Ven.
+Wong Kiew-kit (1944 – 1 March 2026) was a Malaysian martial artist who was the grandmaster in the tradition of the mythical Southern Shaolin Monastery in China, which should not be confused with the more commonly known Shaolin Monastery in Henan Province.
+He founded the Shaolin Wahnam Institute in 1982 in order to teach Shaolin arts to the public.
+Wong practiced and learned within a number of famous lineages which place him as a fourth generation successor of the Ven.
 Jiang Nan and a sixth generation successor of the Ven.
 Chee Seen both of the Southern Shaolin Temple.

 Life and career

 Born in 1944, Wong Kiew-kit started his lifelong training of the Shaolin arts at the age of 10 when he began learning Shaolin Kungfu from Lai Chin-wah, who was also known as Uncle Righteousness.
 According to Wong's biography, he became Lai Chin-wah's best disciple.
-He has taught Shaolin Cosmos qigong, Shaolin kung fu, tai chi, Zen and also Lion dance worldwide for more than 25 years.
+He has taught Shaolin Cosmos qigong, Shaolin kung fu, tai chi, Zen and also Lion Dance worldwide for more than 25 years.
 His school has qualified instructors in Canada, Ecuador, Puerto Rico, USA, Venezuela, Austria, Denmark, England, Finland, France, Germany, Ireland, Italy, Luxembourg, Malta, The Netherlands, Norway, Portugal, Russia, Scotland, Spain, Switzerland, Australia, Indonesia, Japan, Malaysia, Singapore, Taiwan, and the United Arab Emirates.
-He claims to have over 2000 students throughout the world.
+He claimed to have over 2000 students throughout the world.

 Wong received the Qigong Master of the Year award at the Second World Congress on Qigong held from 21 to 23 November 1997 in San Francisco, United States.